govau/notify/README.md

-# CANotify
+# CANotifier

-CANotify is a service developed by the [CDS](https://digital.canada.ca) that helps government agencies communicate with their users.
+CANotifier is a service developed by the [CDS](https://digital.canada.ca) that helps government agencies communicate with their users.

-This is the open source repository that encompasses all projects that make up CANotify.
+This is the open source repository that encompasses all projects that make up CANotifier.

 ## Running the things